ediosyncratic/study.py/Style.rst

 adding one to the value to be compared and using the result as a boolean, via the usual implicit comparison with zero.
-(This habit arises from a murky past in which I worked on a system where the signedness of some abstract types, for which ``-1`` was sometimes used as a sentinal value, was indeterminate;
-compilers warn about signed/unsigned comparison if one tests against ``-1`` when the type is unsigned (neither test works properly if the unsigned type's size is less than that of int) but we knew the types in question were big enough, so the ``+1`` test avoided the warning and worked in all the same cases as ``!= -1``.
+(This habit arises from a murky past in which I worked on a system where the signedness of some abstract types, for which ``-1`` was sometimes used as a sentinal value, was indeterminate.
+Compilers warn about signed/unsigned comparison if one tests against ``-1`` when the type is unsigned.
+Neither test works properly if the unsigned type's size is less than that of ``int``; but we knew the types in question were big enough, so the ``+1`` test avoided the warning and worked in all the same cases as comparing with ``-1``.
 This is all irrelevant to python, of course.)
-To anyone used to that practice, it's just as readable; but may be a bit confusing for others !
+To the few who are used to that practice, it's just as readable;
+but it confuses everyone else !